lrxtom2/iothub-azurefunction-jwt-blazor/README.md

 # Build serverless, full stack App from IoT to Blazor in Azure native

-Integrate with Azure demo about IoT temperature monitor platform，only a .Net programer can go though the development process.
+Integrate with Azure demo about IoT temperature monitor platform, only a .Net programer can go though the development process.
 Host Azure Function OpenApi with JWT authorization integrate with Blazor WebAssembly as frontend.

 ## Architecture